 (Not So) Simple Machines - Use levers, pulleys and inclined planes to create some of the oldest machines known to man.
 Campers will work together to build a pulley system that can hold and (safely) lift one of their friends in a chair!

 Catapults - With a few simple materials, campers can construct this small ancient machine on their own.
 They'll then test it by launching some items!

-Balloon Vehicles - Campers will race balloons and create balloon hovercrafts as they learn about the laws of motion and friction.
+Balloon Rockets - Campers will race balloons rockets and create balloon hovercrafts as they learn about Newtons three laws of motion.

-Rollar Coaster Challenge - Theme parks rely on engineering and physics to build your favorite rides and rollarcoasters.
-Use recycled materials to build a rollarcoaster that will allow a marble to safely complete the course.
+Roller Coasters - Theme parks rely on engineering and physics to build your favorite rides and rollercoasters.
+Use recycled materials to build a rollercoaster that will allow a marble to safely complete the course.

 Crime Science is the scientific study of the nature, extent, and causes of criminal behavior.
 Knowledge of both hard and social sciences help to successfully uncover mysteries.
 Combining multiple disciplines gives detectives the tools they need to solve puzzling mysteries.
 From testing fingerprints to analyzing fake blood, campers will form a detective team to work to gather the evidence to convict your fictional felon.

 Follow the Prints - Capturing a legible fingerprint and tracking footprints or vehicle tracks may be harder than you think!
 Campers will learn how to pull fingerprints and then practice rolling each others fingerprints with ink and paper.

 Trace Evidence - Can that thread left behind at the crime scene really help solve the crime?
 Is that white stuff on the floor chemicals tracked in, gun powder residue, or just flour from cookies made last night?
 Get up close looks at different fibers, hair types, and powders to see what a really small clue could lead to.